 OneUp: The QuickBooks Alternative for Sales Teams

-The Sales dashboard gives anyone with access graphs of your sales and payments made.
+The sales dashboard gives anyone access to graphs of your sales and payments made.

 With OneUp, you can promote a collaborative environment where tasks and expenses are viewed and updated from a single location.